nuxt-community/legacy-modules/packages/yandex-metrika/README.md

 ```

 ## Configure

-You can pass options directly in module declaration.
+You can pass options directly in module declaration:

 ```js
 {
   modules: [